tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 ## My Interest in All This

 As I learned about Cubism, I started thinking that it would be a great style to adopt for the next phase of my own Art Project, which entails visualizing personalities.

 Mondrian's work -- which is based on opposites of color and form -- served as a major inspiration for the first phase of this project, which depicts the opposites Carl Jung describes in his
 *[General Description of the Types](http://psychclassics.yorku.ca/Jung/types.htm).*

-Isabel Briggs-Myers codified Jung's work in this area of psychology and created the Myers Briggs Type Indicator or [MBTI (r)](https://en.wikipedia.org/wiki/Myers%E2%80%93Briggs_Type_Indicator), which people can use to find their four-letter personality type.
+In the early-to-mid 1900s Isabel Briggs-Myers codified Jung's work in this area of psychology and created the Myers Briggs Type Indicator or [MBTI (r)](https://en.wikipedia.org/wiki/Myers%E2%80%93Briggs_Type_Indicator), which people can use to find their four-letter personality type.

-I first learned about the MBTI (r) in the 1980s -- right around the time I learned about Modern Art and Mondrian -- and am proud to be an INFP!
+I first learned about the MBTI in the 1980s -- right around the time I learned about Modern Art and Mondrian -- and learning that I am an INFP turned out to be life-altering!
 Today, high schools and colleges teach courses explaining these four-letter types, books about them are popular, and posts with hashtags such as #intj and #enfp that reference them are easy to find on social media sites such as twitter, pinterest, reddit, and tumblr.